fluent/fluentd-docs-gitbook/deployment/high-availability.md

 '**log forwarders**' are typically installed on every node to receive local events.
 Once an event is received, they forward it to the 'log aggregators' through the network.
+For log forwarders, [fluent-bit](https://fluentbit.io/) is also good candidate for light-weight processing.

 '**log aggregators**' are daemons that continuously receive events from the log forwarders.
 They buffer the events and periodically upload the